dh-trier/coleto/README.md

 # Coleto

-Coleto is a text comparison, or collation, tool written in Python and using wdiff in the background.
-Its intended use is in the context of Computational Literary Studies, where texts may exist in more than one version and it is of interest to compare them.
+Coleto is a collation tool for the comparison of two variant texts.
+It was created for the purpose of Computational Literary Studies, where texts may exist in more than one version and it is of interest to compare them.

 Coleto takes two similar but not identical versions of a text as input, identifies all passages with differences between the two versions, attempts to describe and classify each difference, and visualizes the results.

 See: [Erik Ketzan and Christof Schöch, "Classifying and Contextualizing Edits in Variants with Coleto: Three Versions of Andy Weir’s *The Martian*," *Digital Humanities Quarterly* 15:4 (2021)](http://digitalhumanities.org/dhq/vol/15/4/000579/000579.html).